Webflow Community Resources: Forums, Courses & More

 However, Google Search Ads typically have a higher CTR, averaging around 4-5%.

 Impressions and clicks form the backbone of many digital marketing KPIs.
-Here’s how they fit into a bigger picture:
+Here’s how they fit into the bigger picture:

 Now, let’s talk about where these impressions and clicks happen.
 Paid advertising comes in all shapes and sizes, each with its own way of measuring success: